gregoriusgrd/restaurant-menu/README.md

 e.
 A footer that includes a ```<p>``` paragraph element that reads "Made with love by " followed by your Codédex username.

 ## Notes 📌
-- The project requirements for the The Origins I: HTML final task have been fully met.
 - The website includes a style.css file for styling.

 Check out the implementation details in both index.html and style.css!